raymondkeogh/irishcraft/README.md

 The database diagram was developed in [drawSQL](https://drawsql.app/) and used to aid in the creation of the django models.
 The initial database model was developed with a 'Purchase_History' entity but this was removed.
-The newer iteration of the model now has a 'Review' entity and an updated 'Product_Acticity' entity.
+The newer iteration of the model now has a 'Review' entity and an updated 'Product_Activity' entity.

 ![img](static/readme_files/database_schema/database_schema.png)